 Lastly, unlike an employee receiving an annual salary on a permanent basis, you’ll only pay an independent contractor for the duration of the project.
 By engaging an independent, you’ll avoid common employee benefits expenses.

-2. Experience: Verifying Reputation and Reliability
+2. Experience: Verifying Reputation

 Making the decision to put an important project in the hands of an independent professional rather than a company employee is likely to cause some stress.
 Reassure any concerns you have by taking the time to thoroughly review their resume, portfolio, and former client reviews.
 Inquire about past projects they’ve completed that may be similar to the type of work you’re looking for, ask detailed questions, and voice any concerns you have up front.